cloud-gov/cg-site/_docs/compliance/compliance-community.md

 ## Who can join?

-Open to compliance staff at CSPs that are listed at [FedRAMP Marketplace](https://marketplace.fedramp.gov) as authorized or in-process, or at compliance staff at a CSP has retained a 3PAO to pursue authorization.
+Open to compliance staff at CSPs listed in the [FedRAMP Marketplace](https://marketplace.fedramp.gov) as authorized or in-process, or a CSP that has retained a 3PAO to pursue authorization.
 The cloud.gov compliance team will approve memberships.

 ## How to join?